polizoto/DOCX-HTML/README.md

 ## Overview
 DOCX-HTML.sh is a bash script that converts DOCX files to HTML (web) format.
 The script performs numerous find and replace operations on an HTML file to ensure that the file is fully accessible to students using assistive technologies.

-This ReadMe has two parts: 1) how to structure your MS Word document for use with the DOCX-HTML.sh script and 2) how to run the DOCX-HTML.sh script.
+This ReadMe has three parts:
+1. How to structure your MS Word document for use with the DOCX-HTML.sh script and
+2. How to run the DOCX-HTML.sh script.
+3. Further Resources

 ## Getting Started
 Before using the DOCX-HTML.sh script, it is important to make sure that the MS Word document you are converting contains the following features: